MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-architecture-modern-experience.md

 # Information architecture in modern SharePoint

-Having a solid information architecture is an important prerequisite for realizing a well-maintained and well-performing portal.
-A good information architecture helps people find what they need and accomplish the tasks they want to complete – in a way that makes sense to them.
+Having solid information architecture is an important prerequisite for realizing a well-maintained and well-performing portal.
+Good information architecture helps people find what they need and accomplish the tasks they want to complete – in a way that makes sense to them.
 Information architecture includes how you will organize and label your content and how your visitors will interact with the content to get work done.

-A great information architecture helps improve user adoption, satisfaction and productivity, reduce IT cost, reduce information overload, and minimize compliance and bad information risk.
+Great information architecture helps improve user adoption, satisfaction and productivity, reduce IT cost, reduce information overload, and minimize compliance and bad information risk.

-Designing the optimal structure requires good planning.
-It requires knowledge of the domain or content to be modeled, understanding the user and user experiences, and awareness of approaches and best practices in Microsoft SharePoint.
+Designing the optimal structure requires sufficient planning.
+It also requires knowledge of the domain or content to be modeled, understanding the user and user experiences, and awareness of approaches and best practices in Microsoft SharePoint.
 Even with a good plan, information architecture is a continuous process.
 Over time, organizations change, people change, and projects change.
 Plus, the more you learn about your users, the more discoverable you can make your content.

 ## Understand your users